• Skip to primary navigation

 In addition to completing our basic training program, you must perform a minimum of 40 hours of volunteer service to the community and accrue 8 hours of advanced training.
 Advanced training enables Texas Master Naturalists to gain additional knowledge or develop a particular skill in order to assist with different volunteer projects.
 Advanced training activities in the past have involved hands-on instruction, field trips to local natural areas, and lectures with such topics as Texas bats, Texas insects, Texas aquatic environments, wild-scape development, and trail planning, among many others.

-• Class members are expected to complete 1-2 hours of homework before class each week.
+• Class members are expected to complete 1-2 hours of homework prior to class each week.

-• In addition to the Wednesday evening classes, members will need to attend three field trips.
+• In addition to the Wednesday evening classes, trainees will need to attend three field trips. (most are on Saturday mornings)

-• The Class Fee for the 2025 class is $185.* The fee covers your textbook, supplies, enrichment materials, and Annual Membership fee for 2025.
+• The class fee for the 2026 class is $200.* The fee covers your textbook, supplies, enrichment materials, and Annual Membership fee for 2026.

 *A limited number of partial scholarships are available.
 Applicants will be offered the opportunity to apply for a scholarship during the initial application process.

-We will begin accepting applications the last two weeks in October (Tuesday, October 1 – Tuesday, October 15, 2024) for our Spring, 2025 Training Class.
+We will begin accepting applications for our Spring 2026 Training Class during the first two weeks in October (Wednesday, October 1 – Wednesday, October 15, 2025).

 We receive many more applicants for our training program than we can accept.
-All applications will be reviewed and evaluated by our Application Committee, and applicants will be notified of their acceptance status no later than November 30, 2024.
+ALL applications will be reviewed by our Application Committee once the window closes on October 15th.
+Applicants will be notified of their acceptance status no later than November 15, 2025.

-a) Current volunteer service with our partners or projects.
-See how HERE.
+• Current chapter engagement through volunteer service with our partners or projects and monthly chapter meeting attendance.
+See how to volunteer HERE.

-b) The applicant’s availability and willingness to contribute time to volunteer service;
+• The applicant’s availability and willingness to contribute time to volunteer service.

-c) The applicant’s commitment to completing the coursework, homework, and field trips.
+• The applicant’s commitment to completing the required coursework, homework, and field trips.

 Event Calendar